maracman/SudoLang/README.md

 The initial settings prompt contains hove over explinations for various settings, contact the developer if you need more clarification.

 Outputs:
-(Data points for each object clicked saved to 'clicktimes' file presented chronilogically)
+(Data points for each object clicked saved to 'clicktimes' file presented chronologically)

 click_time - Time between the presentation of the target object and the user's selection click animal_type -  The label of the target object